 Louise Wai re-married as soon as word came of her husband’s death.
 She declined to accept his body after the war, which Kim Wai buried in the National Memorial of the Pacific in Honolulu.
 When he died, Francis Wai wore his UCLA class ring and a wedding ring inscribed “Francis-Louise 7-3-43.”

 Francis Wai remains the only Chinese-American soldier to ever receive the Congressional Medal of Honor.
 At least one recent book (Nathan Prefer’s Leyte 1944) repeatedly calls him Japanese-American.

 Click here to order Leyte 1944.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

-He lives in Birmingham, Alabama with his wife, three children, his dog Leopold and Egbert the pet turkey.
+He lives in Birmingham, Alabama with his wife and three children.
+He misses his lizard-hunting Iron Dog, Leopold.

 Want to keep Daily Content free of third-party ads?
 You can send us some love (and cash) through this link right here.